Case study

 CAN integration

-Bus behavior, sender and receiver expectations, communication checks, and bring-up notes.
+I checked bus behavior and sender and receiver expectations, then recorded the communication checks and bring-up notes.

 vehicle integration